 Provide options.
 Regardless of a clinic or specialist’s IVF success rate, they should provide options.
 IVF treatment is just one type of fertility treatment; there are several others.
 For some, IVF represents a last resort to getting pregnant, due to the expense.
 Others opt for IVF right away.
 Quality fertility clinics offer options, even if they only focus on IVF.

 Screen people well (and possibly screen out).
 Clinics will always schedule a consultation first.
 No clinic will allow a patient to self-schedule IVF treatment.
 A fertility specialist will determine whether or not IVF is the best path.
 Unfortunately, some people seeking IVF treatment may be turned away.
 If the likelihood of IVF treatment working is too low, most fertility specialists will not move forward with it.
 Because of this, carefully consider clinics with very high success rates.
-Their success rates may be high because they only work with people who already have good chances of success.
+They may be high because they only work with people who already have good chances of success.

 Other Factors to Consider